 Leonard Hicks played the role of Kimar the head of the Martian Counsel.
 I don’t know where they found this guy.
 He only has 3 credits including this one.
 He also did a fair job as the concerned parent and under siege leader.

 Vincent Beck was cast in the role of the bad guy Voldar.
 Before I talk about Beck lets go over one thing about that name.
 Voldar was the bad guy.
 I’m thinking that lady from England that writes thick books may have cheeses this name for her bad guy.
 The one I shall not name.
 Beck went from a theater career to tv after this movie.
-His most well known movie may be And Just for All with Al Palcino.
+His most well-known movie maybe …and justice for all (1979) with Al Pacino.

 Bill McCutcheon played the role of Dropo, the lazy carefree Martian.
-McCutchen was had a round face and a droop mouth that made for a very distinctive look.
-It turns out he was much more than a rubber faced comedian.
+McCutchen had a round face and a droopy mouth that made for a very distinctive look.
+It turns out he was much more than a rubber-faced comedian.
 He was wounded in Italy during WWII.
-Following the war he graduated from the University of Ohio.
+Following the war, he graduated from the University of Ohio.
 He was in several jazz bands and comedy trios until he started working on the New York stage in the 1950s.
 He had a successful career in television, in commercial, and in occasional movies.
 What is even more interesting is that he played the Uncle Wally for eight years on “Sesame Street,” and appeared on the back of Mad Magazine two times as Adolf Hitler.
 I can’t make this stuff up.

 Both Earth children Victor Stiles as Billy and Donna Conforti as Betty were child actors on Broadway but did not have a film career afterward.